CNTRL: Beyond EDM

 CNTRL: Beyond EDM was an educational initiative, centred on electronic dance music (EDM), and comprising music production seminars, lessons in the music business and live music performances on a tour of North American universities.

+Overview

 Organised by a core team of Richie Hawtin, Loco Dice and Ean Golden, the tour included many high-profile guest speakers and performers.
 Their stated aim was "engaging young North American fans of EDM and showing them the roots of the music, the history of a global movement and demonstrating what the future of music technology and performance has the power to become."
 Partners included Sennheiser, New York DJ school Dubspot and DJTechtools magazine.
 The CNTRL branding featured a fingerprint/circuitboard logo representing the expression of musicians' individuality through electronics.

 Events

 The first series of events took place in October and November 2012, touring the east coast of the United States and Canada.
 Seminars were held in: